awslabs/LISA/lib/docs/admin/ui-configuration.md

 # Chat UI Configuration

 The release of LISA 3.2.0 introduces enhanced administrative controls for the Chat UI, allowing for granular customization of user interfaces.
-System administrators now have the ability to activate, inactivate, or configure specific components for all users through the application's configuration panel.
+System administrators now have the ability to activate, deactivate, or configure specific components for all users through the application's configuration panel.

 The following features can be managed:

 1. Session History Management
-    - Activate or inactivate the option to delete session history
+    - Activate or deactivate the option to delete session history

 2. Message Information
     - Control visibility of message metadata